microsoft/m365-renovate-config/README.md

 - `dependencyDashboard`: Create a dashboard issue showing update status and allowing updates to be manually triggered (GitHub only)
 - PR limits (`prHourlyLimit` and `prConcurrentLimit`): Prevent Renovate from creating an overwhelming number of PRs all at once.
 It's _highly encouraged_ to adjust these in your repo to fit your team's needs!
 - `printConfig`: Log the final resolved config to make debugging easier
+- `timezone`: Run schedules relative to Pacific time, since many M365 repos are based in that time zone.
+See the [time zone list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for other options.
 - `vulnerabilityAlerts`: Enable PRs to address security vulnerabilities.
 Note that this **only** works for GitHub and currently is **only** able to update direct dependencies (except in repos using `npm` 6 or older).
 <!-- end extra content -->